Global talent to shape our global future: supporting graduate students

 "This is significant: there are thousands worldwide who don’t get adequate help.
 In the UK alone, there are 40,000 people who need daily therapy, but most can’t afford it.
 My scholarship has enabled me to come here and do this.
 And if I’m right, stroke patients like my uncle, across the planet, will suffer less because of it."

-graduate students at Cambridge
+full-time postgraduate students at Cambridge

 Colleges that act as homes for our graduate students